Spectacular pyramids and ruthless pharaohs: The rise and fall of Egypt's Old Kingdom

 Source: https://pixabay.com/illustrations/pyramid-egypt-ancient-giza-2301471/

-The Great Pyramid was not the only thing built during Khufu's reign.
-He also commissioned the construction of a temple complex known as the Great Temple of Khufu, which was located next to the pyramid.
+The Great Pyramid was not the only thing Khufu built during his reign.
+He also commissioned the construction of a temple complex known as the Khufu Valley Temple, which was located next to the pyramid.

-The complex included several smaller pyramids, temples, storage rooms, and an administrative center.
+This complex eventually included several smaller pyramids, temples, storage rooms, as well as an administrative center.

-The pharaohs were buried in pyramids with expensive burial items, so that they would have everything they needed in the afterlife.
+This is why the pharaohs were also buried with a range of expensive burial items, so that they would have everything they needed in the afterlife.

 Today, there are two other pyramids at Giza, built close to Khufu's.
 They are both smaller in size.